docwhat/website/src/pages/2011-06-13-virtualenv-on-os-x.md

 So I decided to try to install [virtualenvwrapper](http://www.doughellmann.com/projects/virtualenvwrapper/) (and virtualenv) on my Mac Book Pro.
 Virtualenv was explained to me as being python's version of Wayne E. Seguin's RVM (Ruby Version Manager).

 I've tried installing virtualenv/wrapper twice before and failed miserably.
-But this time I decided to actually do it.
+But this time I decided to actually do it.<!-- more -->

 Some quick background:  I've been a very active python programmer up to and including 2.5 series.
 I've implemented large python-based systems at several of the companies I've worked for; including two very successful web applications.
 I've implemented two ORMs in python and even grokked meta-programming in python.